 If you’re hosting a party, chances are you’ll want to offer your guests more than one dip, and this is where the variety pack comes in handy.
 Everybody has different preferences when it comes to salsas, so why not put out three flavors?
 This small-batch company out of Minnesota offers flavors like Aces & Eights Sweet Corn, Machismo Medium Chipotle, and Verde Good Green Chile Salsa, which you can eat independently, or combine if you’re feeling adventurous.

 Two of the three flavors are gluten-free and vegan, and each clearly ranks its spice level on the label (they range from 2-3 out of 5, so none are on the super-hot side) so there won’t be any surprises.
-Each 2 tablespoons serving contains 10-15 calories depending on the flavor.
+Each 2 tablespoon serving contains 10-15 calories depending on the flavor.

 What to Look for in Salsa